 There is a multitude of complementary institutions in the Blue Economy space.
 Each has a unique contribution to make based on its specific mandate.
-As far as UNIDO is concerned, its mandate is reflected in SDG9: "Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation"8, although UNIDO's activities contribute to all the SDGs.
+As far as UNIDO is concerned, its mandate is reflected in SDG9: "Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation", although UNIDO's activities contribute to all the SDGs.
 The Organization has the expertise and experience in sustainable industrial development to play a pivotal role and have a unique contribution in the attainment of SDG9 through its interventions that promote the Blue Economy, specifically focusing on Blue Industry, i.e. industries that promote sustainable livelihoods, industrial value chains, and innovation.
+It can also contribute to the reclamation of marine lands and the preservation of ocean ecosystems through its experience in fostering innovation through proliferation of circular economy methods of production and enabling advanced digital production technologies, which reduce the toll on the blue environment.
+Integrated coastal zone management, which is a multi-disciplinary framework, aimed at balancing the economic, social and environmental imperatives of maritime ecosystems in a sustainable and participatory fashion, is also an essential framework for meeting the future needs of the maritime ecosystem.